apache/spark/BREEZE.rst

 This can be achieved either via ``tmux`` or via exec-ing into the running container from the host.
 Tmux is installed inside the container and you can launch it with ``tmux`` command.
 Tmux provides you with the capability of creating multiple virtual terminals and multiplex between them.
-More about ``tmux`` can be found at `tmux github wiki page <https://github.com/tmux/tmux/wiki>`_ .
+More about ``tmux`` can be found at `tmux GitHub wiki page <https://github.com/tmux/tmux/wiki>`_ .
 Tmux has several useful shortcuts that allow you to split the terminals, open new tabs etc - it's pretty useful to learn it.

 .. raw:: html